luetkemj/snail4/NOTES.md

 - [ ] sort items in container UI
 - [ ] some variablility to init rendering of dungeon - not static numbers of entities as we currently have
 - [ ] character tab for player stats
+- [ ] items on floor have Wear and Wield actions but you cant actually do them until you pick them up

 # Doing